joelmackenz/WorkoutTracker/README.md

 Workout Tracker is a web app designed to keep track of workouts.
 A user can input, display, and view current and past workouts, categorized by strength training or cardio.

-## General Information

-This application was made as part of the co-hort program with Hatchways.

 ## Contributors

 -   [Joel MacKenzie](https://github.com/joelmackenz)